kube-rs/website/docs/controllers/optimization.md

 At time of writing, every permanent watch loop setup against kube-apiserver requires a `list` call (to initialise) followed by a long `watch` call starting at the given `resourceVersion` from `list`.
 De-syncs could happen, and these would force a re-list to re-initialize (forcing a slew of old objects to be passed through controllers again).

-This `list` call has **no enforced limits** on how many objects can be requested in one go and has caused kube to run without limits up until recently.
-This `list` call has been [showed to cause both IO and memory spikes](https://github.com/kube-rs/kube/issues/1209) and requires a future opt-in in in 0.84 via https://github.com/kube-rs/kube/pull/1211 to watcher configs:
+This `list` call has **no enforced limits** on how many objects can be requested in one go, and this has caused kube to run **without limits** up until recently.
+An unlimited `list` call in large clusters can [haevy memory spikes](https://github.com/kube-rs/kube/issues/1209) at both the apiserver side and the controller side.

+A configuration for this is scheduled for 0.84 via https://github.com/kube-rs/kube/pull/1211, and require an opt-in for setting the page limit:

 ```rust
 let cfg = watcher::Config::default().page_size_limit(50);